 Clearly, this won't work in the long term.
 We're now living in a perimeterless world where the attack surface and exposure radius has significantly expanded.
 That is further compounded by the fact that the speed of vulnerability weaponization has significantly increased.
 In today's world, organizations must consider all areas of potential exposure — from APIs, to containers, to the cloud and all the devices that access the network from different locations.
 As you can imagine, there is no way to manually collect, discover, and analyze this type of data in the amount of time required to deploy a patch before an unpatched vulnerability is exploited.
 It's just not humanly possible.

-We have made progress, though, as I stated in my previous article [link back to the present-day risk-based patch management article].
+We have made progress, though, as I stated in my previous article.
 Patch management has evolved to be at a place where it is based on risk.
 That's good, but it won't be sufficient as vulnerabilities evolve and IT infrastructure and devices continue to sprawl across networks.
 For this reason, the future of patch management will depend on automation — or hyperautomation, to be more exact.
 Organizations need to be proactive and predictive in real time, to be able to identify, understand, and respond to patterns at machine speed to keep up with the sophistication of threat actors.
 If there is a known vulnerability, a known exploit, and a known solution, security teams need to have the ability to apply a solution proactively and predictively with very little human intervention.